-- a.
-Protect an identified employment area in Glendale. - b.
-Create a policy framework for the creation of an innovation hub. - Integrate Niagara College into the District, accommodate its expansion and create a focus on food/tech industries. - d.
-Prepare a tourism strategy. - e.
-Work with the Niagara District Airport to identify synergies with Glendale, Niagara-on-the-Lake and Niagara. - f.
-Create a branding strategy for the Employment Area. - g.
-Prepare a Commercial Lands Review to analyze the amount of commercial space that can be supported in the study area. - Investigate opportunities for private sector sponsoring (naming rights) to offset the costs of community facilities.
+- 1. Protect an identified employment area in Glendale. - 2.
+Create a policy framework for the creation of an innovation hub. - Integrate Niagara College into the District, accommodate its expansion and integrate/create a focus on food/tech industries. - 4.
+Prepare a tourism strategy. - Work with the Niagara District Airport to identify synergies with Glendale, Niagara-on-the-Lake and Niagara. - 6.
+Create a branding strategy for the Airport Employment Area. - 7.
+Provide a flexible policy for the Outlet Collection of Niagara. - Investigate opportunities for private sector sponsoring (naming rights) to offset the costs of community facilities.